gaberch/tool-library/README.md

 ## Current Functionality
-- Website has a home page and a "Browse Tools page.
+- Website has a home page and a "Browse Tools" page.
 - Browse Tools has all available tools currently in the data base.
 They show whether they are currently checked out or not.
 - Each Tool in the database has a name, description and available attritube.
 - Available backend endpoints: